tsaiy/CAI_AMP_Synthetic_Data_Studio/docs/guides/sft_workflow.md

 # Generation Workflow:

-In this workflow we will see how we can create synthetic data for finetuning our models.
-The users in this workflow can chose from provided templates like.
+This workflow demonstrates how to create synthetic data for fine-tuning models.
+Users can choose from pre-defined templates or define their own.

 ## Templates